VenRaaS/elk/README.md

 * **{custName}_oua** - online user alignment
 * **{custName}_opp** - online prefernce pool

+The structure of indices and typies in terms of a customer illustrates with following image.

 ![](https://drive.google.com/uc?id=0B78KhWqVkVmtcEpqby1CUVYzQW8)

 An index creation can be performed using a **restful api** request.